 3. Acupuncture has (at least) a 2000-year history of healing

 The history of acupuncture is long, rich, and mysterious.
-Archeologists have discovered stone knifes and bamboo needles in modern-day China that are believed to be used for medical procedure during the New Stone Age (10,000 – 4,000 years ago).
+Archeologists have discovered stone knives and bamboo needles in modern-day China that are believed to be used for medical procedures during the New Stone Age (10,000 – 4,000 years ago).

 Although there is a lot of debate surrounding when exactly acupuncture began in China, most medical historians can agree that the seminal acupuncture text, the Nei Jing (The Yellow Emperor’s Classic of Internal Medicine) was written around 300 B.C.
 This was the first text that clearly recorded descriptions of the meridians, vital acupuncture points, and needling techniques.

 As with any important pursuit of life, health and well-being require a clear path towards success and a willingness to follow that path.
 In China, some people get treatments every day to achieve their health goals in a matter of months or even weeks.
 However, in the United States, because we have a culture that prioritizes work over health, many people’s schedules don’t allow them to commit to daily acupuncture treatments.

 This only means that reaching your goals may take a little longer, which is why we recommend weekly treatments if your schedule allows.
 Visit a local acupuncture practitioner regularly for best results.

 5. It’s backed by the World Health Organization and National Institute of Health

 This is for anyone who thinks that acupuncture is a pseudoscience; we’re backed by the World Health Organization!
 The World Health Organization or WHO is a specialized agency of the United Nations based in Geneva, Switzerland that is concerned with international public health.